DiscreteTom/q-cli-history-inspector/README.md

-# SQLite Schema Viewer
+# Amazon Q CLI History Inspector

-A Single Page Application (SPA) built with Vue 3, Vite, Element Plus, and SQL.js that allows users to load local SQLite database files and view their table schemas entirely in the browser.
+A Single Page Application (SPA) built with Vue 3, Vite, Element Plus, and SQL.js that allows users to load Amazon Q Developer CLI database files and view conversation history entirely in the browser.

 ## Features

-- 🗃️ Load local SQLite database files (.db, .sqlite, .sqlite3)
+- 🗃️ Load Amazon Q Developer CLI database files
-- 📊 View table schemas with detailed column information
+- 💬 View conversation history from the 'conversations' table
-- 🔍 Display column names, data types, constraints, and default values
+- 🔍 Display conversation folder paths and content
-- 📝 Show CREATE TABLE statements for each table
+- 📝 Expandable conversation details with full content view
 - 🎨 Clean and responsive UI with Element Plus components
 - 🔒 Completely client-side - no data is uploaded to any server